FrankMike/bitcoin-installer/README.md

 # Bitcoin Core Installer

-This repository contains scripts to automate the installation, configuration, and monitoring of a Bitcoin Core full node on Linux and Windows systems.
+This repository contains scripts to automate the installation, configuration, and monitoring of a Bitcoin Core full node on Linux, macOS, and Windows systems.

+## Repository Structure

+The repository is organized into three main directories:

+- `linux/` - Scripts for Linux systems
+- `mac/` - Scripts for macOS systems
+- `windows/` - Scripts for Windows systems

+Each directory contains the installation and status monitoring scripts specific to that operating system.

 ## Features